Pledge Toolkit

 5. Let us know how it went by emailing NoToxicMoneyNC@gmail.com.

-We’re publicizing all of the pledge signers on our website, https://notoxicmoney.org/, as well as on Twitter (@NoToxicMoneyNC) and Facebook with the hashtag #NoToxicMoneyNC.
+We’re publicizing all of the pledge signers on our website, https://notoxicmoney.org/, as well as on Twitter, Instagram, and Facebook with the hashtag #NoToxicMoneyNC.

 HOW TO IDENTIFY TARGET CANDIDATES

-APPROACH YOUR LOCAL CANDIDATES: Begin with local candidates, then proceed to the next level.
+APPROACH YOUR LOCAL CANDIDATES: Another strategy to get state legislator signatures is to start with local candidates, then proceed to the next level.
 A state legislative candidate likes to hear that local city/county candidates have signed; a Congressional candidate likewise wants to hear that state legislative candidates have signed.
 Remember that local officials are influential stakeholders in fossil fuel infrastructure projects like pipelines and power plants.
 Electric monopolies often form alliances with local officials.

 TAKE OVER A TIER WITH EVERY CANDIDATE IN A SPECIFIC RACE: Target everyone in the same race!
 If all candidates in a primary race sign the pledge, we are assured that whoever faces the opposing party in the election will be free of toxic influence money.